 Does CGI U provide lodging and transportation to attendees?

-We encourage all applicants to complete the travel assistance portion of their applications for CGI U. We also negotiate room blocks at favorable rates with several hotels in the area where our meetings take place.
+We encourage all applicants to complete the travel assistance portion of their applications for CGI U. We also negotiate room blocks at favorable rates with several hotels in the area where our meetings take place, which will be shared with registered students in advance of the meeting.
 There will also be an opportunity to request to share a hotel room with other attendees.